A local’s guide to Dublin

 Mark Duggan

-Mark is a contributing photographer to The Washington Post based in Dublin.@mrkdggn
+Mark is a contributing photographer to The Washington Post based in Dublin.